enguerranws/import-youtube-videos-as-wp-posts/README.md

-# Youtube to Posts Wordpress plugin
+# Import YouTube videos as WP Posts

-Youtube to Posts lets you search for Youtube videos and add them quickly to your Wordpress website.
+Import YouTube videos as WP Posts lets you search for Youtube videos and add them quickly to your Wordpress website.

 ## Description